Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 At Igloo Hotel Kakslauttanen in Finland, you can watch the Northern Lights right from your bed!

-And if you prefer the traditional snow and ice construction instead of a glass igloo, they've got that too.
+And if you prefer the traditional snow and ice construction instead of a glass igloo, they've got that, too.

 You will not find more winter idyll anywhere else!

 With all the stunning flowers and trees, Eve’s Garden lives up to its name.
+You’ll find sustainable design, organic cooking, and mindful living here.

 The Organic Bed & Breakfast and Ecology Resource Center is situated in West Texas's pretty high mountain desert and has seven hand-built and custom-designed guest rooms.

+There's hardly anything more romantic than a lonely lighthouse on a sandy beach.
 If you stay at Pelican Point Lodge, you can enjoy that view every day from the control tower that's been transformed into a comfortable, stylish hotel.

-The lodge is located on the deserted Pelican Point peninsula, and here you will find pristine beaches with the Atlantic Ocean on one side and Walvis Bay Lagoon on the other.
+The lodge is located on the deserted Pelican Point peninsula, and here, you will find pristine beaches with the Atlantic Ocean on one side and Walvis Bay Lagoon on the other.

 Good news for all the bookworms out there!
 At Book And Bed Tokyo, you’ll find cozy sleeping pods behind the bookshelves and a wide range of books in English and Japanese.
 There are enough books to keep you reading all night long!